Sioweb/jQueryModulDummy/README.md

 ##Options

-You can find the default values at the bottom of the script.
-Search the variable *standardOptions*;
+You find the default values at the top of the script.
+Search for the variable *standardOptions*;

 - debug: true, (Print some debug info in console)
 - enabled: true, (Enables the plugin)